Content on this page requires a newer version of Adobe Flash Player.

 • Weaning can begin at 3-4 weeks, though may continue much longer - depending on the mom.
 Most pups are weaned at 4-6 weeks.

 • Dogs lose their baby teeth and begin to acquire permanent ones at 4-5 months.
+At around four months of age -- the 28 puppy teeth are replaced with 42 adult canine teeth, including the molars.

-Puppy Teeth & Bites
+Puppy Teeth and Bites